 Just like when your tattoo was fresh, there are some major things you’ll need to avoid after laser tattoo removal in order to heal effectively such as sun exposure, pool water, salt water, and hot tubs.
 It’s normal for your treated tattoo to scab over and possibly blister.
 If you experience blistering, just continue to apply ointment until the blister has popped naturally and scabbed over.
 Do not pick at the scabs or pop any of the blisters on your own, and avoid shaving or any activities which could scrape the area until it’s completely healed.
 Many people also experience itching during the healing process.
 Applying an ointment such as Aquaphor, Vitamin E ointment, or hydrocortisone cream usually provides the necessary relief.

 If necessary, you can shower with indirect low-pressure water 2 hours after your laser tattoo removal treatment, but avoid soaking your treated tattoo (baths, hot tubs, saunas, and swimming).
-Be sure to elevate and treat the area with cold compresses to help with pain relief and reduce inflammation.
-If you need additional pain relief use Tylenol but avoid taking ibuprofen, Aspirin and naproxens which can cause additional bruising and other unwanted side effects.
+Be sure to elevate and treat the area with cold compresses to help relieve pain and reduce inflammation.
+If you need additional pain relief, use Tylenol but avoid taking ibuprofen, Aspirin, and naproxen, which can cause additional bruising and other unwanted side effects.

 3 days after:

 For the first 3 days of laser tattoo removal aftercare, keep the tattoo removal area covered with a fresh sterile bandage daily and apply a thin layer of ointment such as Aquaphor, Elta MD Post Balm, Neosporin, Polysporin, or A&D Ointment.
 If you feel it is necessary, you can use mild soap and water and pat the area dry.
 Avoid all makeup for at least three days after laser tattoo removal treatment.